jildertviet/GrrrrroentenII/README.md

 ## Apps
 ### groentenApp
-Seems deprecated?
+:x: Seems deprecated?
 Probably used before switchting to python IP stream.
 ### groentenBlack
-Very simple app to guarantee a black view on the TV
+:tv: Very simple app to guarantee a black view on the TV
 ### groentenDisplay
-Runs on the Raspberry Pi connected to the TV.
+:tv: Runs on the Raspberry Pi connected to the TV.
 Options: select cam, play movie.
 ### groentenGui
-Control app to run on MacBook.
+:computer: Control app to run on MacBook.
 Select the camera's and control the movements.
 ### groentenPreview
-Shows an overview of all the streams, run at MacBook.
+:computer: Shows an overview of all the streams, run at MacBook.
 ### groentenServer
-...
+:movie_camera: ... ?

 ## Hardware
 6x Raspberry Pi Model 3B+ 1GB